 In 2014, Gillespie was the Republican nominee for United States Senate in Virginia, losing by less than one percentage point in a near-upset of popular incumbent Mark Warner in what was widely hailed as one of the best campaigns in the country.
 His positive agenda for economic growth has been called a model for future campaigns.

-Matthew Walter, President of the Republican State Leadership Committee (RSLC), oversaw the successful 2014 election cycle that included Republicans capturing an all-time Party record of 69 of 99 state legislative chambers, 31 lieutenant governor and 28 secretary of state seats, and electing 138 new women and 43 new diverse candidates.
+Matthew Matthew Walter, President of the Republican State Leadership Committee (RSLC), oversaw the successful 2013-2014 and 2015-2016 election cycles that culminated in Republicans capturing an all-time Party record of 69 of 99 state legislative chamber majorities, 31 lieutenant governor and 31 secretary of state seats, and electing 373 new women and 90 new diverse candidates since the launch of the the Future Majority Project (FMP) and Right Women, Right Now (RWRN) initiatives.
 Joining the RSLC in 2011, he has also served as RSLC Managing Director of Communications and Public Affairs, Political Director, and launched the RSLC’s Future Majority Project, Right Women, Right Now, and Crossroads Generation initiatives.

 Before the RSLC, Matthew served the New York State Republican Party in a variety of roles, including Executive Director, Director of Strategic Planning and Communications Director.
 He spent 11 years working in the Communications Department at the New York State Senate Majority, and since 1988 has served dozens of campaigns in all major capacities from volunteer to campaign manager for statewide office.